How researchers are fighting cancer with analytics

 By Alison Bolen, SAS Insights Editor

 Most of us can name at least one friend or relative who is a cancer survivor.
-And there are hundreds of thousands of people like our loved ones who’ve beaten cancer today but would not have survived it 40 years ago.
+And there are hundreds of thousands of people like our loved ones who’ve beaten cancer today but would not have survived it a few decades ago.

 And these staggering advances would not have happened without analytics:

-- Analytics has helped scientists better understand the lifestyle factors that contribute to the incidence of cancer.
+- Analytics has helped scientists better understand the genetic and social determinants that contribute to the incidence of cancer.

-- Analytics has helped doctors diagnose cancer earlier so that patients can be treated sooner.
+- Analytics has helped doctors predict cancer risk earlier so that patients can be treated sooner.

-- Analytics has helped scientists discover treatment options for all types of cancer.
+- Analytics has helped scientists discover new therapies for many types of cancer.